 Engagement approach Areas to cover Respect the decision Maintain a person-centred approach and accept the decision.
 If you have determined that a serious risk level is present and the victim survivor requires immediate protection, consider discussing what interventions may be required, including if there are children/young people or other dependents at risk.
 Honest engagement Provide information and guidance on the range of risk factors present and seriousness of risk assessed to ensure the victim survivor is well- informed in their decision making.
 Support choices Be clear about potential consequences of choices, such as escalation of violence from a perpetrator, and avoid expressing frustration at decisions you may not agree with.
 Encourage engagement and identify protective factors.
 Expectations management Provide information and advice which manages expectations of what your service is able to provide and how it works with other services and authorities to manage risk posed by the perpetrator.
 Understand the context of the decision and barriers to leaving Explore the reasons that the victim survivor is committed to the relationship.
 Some victim survivors experience significant barriers to leaving due to a range of supports that they may receive from a perpetrator, and are seeking support for the violence to stop, rather than leave the relationship.
-Other barriers may relate to one or more protective factors (see Table 1) which you may be able to work with the victim survivor to address.
+Other barriers may relate to one or more protective factors (see Table 1 ) which you may be able to work with the victim survivor to address.
 Reasons may relate to: Heightened fear of escalation of violence from the perpetrator if they leave.
 This is a serious risk factor and should be taken seriously.
 Risk management and safety planning should be thorough in how it responds to this.
 The victim survivor may believe they are responsible for violence - this needs to be addressed and responsibility placed with the perpetrator.
 Fear of isolation, practical barriers to leaving, fear of loneliness or responsibility for the wellbeing of the perpetrator, or of others not accepting the breaking of relationship commitment - If appropriate, consider introducing ideas about the journey of change which may normalise the idea of leaving and providing information about impacts to children.
 Explore options to mitigate barriers that may be preventing a decision to leave.
-Understanding communication options and connectedness Identifying if the perpetrator is willing to engage If so, provide appropriate referral and consider collaborative risk assessment and management with specialist perpetrator services.
+Understanding communication options and connectedness Explore how a victim survivor is communicating with other people or services outside of the relationship, and their connection to community.
+Understand isolating and engagement factors and build on protective factors. ldentifying if the perpetrator is willing to engage If so, provide appropriate referral and consider collaborative risk assessment and management with specialist perpetrator services.
 Safety plan Develop safety plans with the victim survivor (adults, children and young people) which reflect the assessed level of risk, building from existing protective factors or strengthening these, and responding to barriers identified.